Find out what pencils you need for your drawings and what their benefits are

 A 6B pencil would not be suitable for technical drawings because it cannot draw fine lines and is easily blurred.
 In the same way, a 4H is also not suitable for an expressive portrait drawing, because it is too bright.

-One pencil alone will not be able to add depth to a drawing.
+With one pencil alone you will not be able to add depth to a drawing.
 No matter how well you work, without a wide spectrum of brightness and darkness, the result will always look flat.

 This drawing was drawn only with an HB pencil.
 The hair could have been much more convincing if the strands had been drawn with softer pencils to get more darkness.
 The same applies to all shadows in this drawing.